grootbro/grootbro/readme.md

-# Hi there! 👋 I'm Vadim Vasishev
+# Hi there! 👋 I'm Groot bro

 > **QA Fullstack Engineer** with DevOps skills, passionate about quality assurance and test automation